naveendb92/star-wars/README.md

-# The StarWars Application :sparkles:
+# The StarWars Application :boom:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.